 Research and Training support grant (NERC)

-In addition to these scholarships, the university has launched its Black Academic Futures scholarships, in collaboration with a number of colleges and all applicants who fulfil the criteria will automatically be considered for these scholarships.
+As part of the Doctoral Training Centre we have committed a number of studentships to the Academic Futures and Black Academic Futures scholarships, in collaboration with Linacre college.
+All applicants who fulfil the criteria will automatically be considered for these scholarships.

-Interviews will be held on 1st & 2nd March 2021.
+will be held on 20 and 21 February 2023.
 Candidates who are invited for interview will be contacted a week before.
 We will contact all candidates as soon as we can with the outcome of their application.

 Application Procedure for all candidates

 All applicants are required to follow the University guidelines on the admissions process.

 The fastest, most efficient and preferred method of application is via the secure online application form.

 Please indicate on the online application form if you are interested in applying to a CASE project on our site (under proposed project title) otherwise, put the stream you are applying to in this field instead.

 The programme code for the DTP in Environmental Research is R8_1.
 You will need this for the online application form.
 This is not the same as a studentship code.

 You only include a studentship code if you are applying to a special studentship.
 We have only one special studentship running, the IPCC studentship which has strict eligibility criteria.
 Please see the IPCC scholarship page for more details, including the studentship code. https://envres.web.ox.ac.uk/ipcc-scholarships